GovTechSG/adex-ug/User Guide/Projects.md

 ## Websocket code sample ##

-Here is the demo code samples related to Paho websocket related, custom business logic is not included.
-Download the files and use for reference, can use anyone of the platform e.g. java, python, .net fw, core, nodejs, or go.
+Here is the demo code sample with Paho library, custom business logic is not included.
+Download the file and use for reference.

-- <a href="/assets/golang websocket.zip" download>Click to download</a> golang websocket.zip.
+- <a href="/assets/golang-websocket.zip" download>Click to download</a> golang-websocket.zip.

-## Publishing using HTTP REST ##
+## Publish using HTTP REST ##

 How to **publish** via **HTTP Post**: